 Interested users could go to the Language Learning Centre of the Hong Kong Central Library to find out more about Croatian, Danish and Russian.

-see more (Croatian, Danish and Russian) (Opens New Window) see more (Monthly Selection of Language Learning) (Opens New Window) see more (Monthly Selection of Audio) (Opens New Window)
+see more (Croatian, Danish and Russian) (Opens New Window) see more (Monthly Selection of Subject Talks Collection) (Opens New Window) see more (Monthly Selection of Audio) (Opens New Window)